TioElvis/My-Projects/src/c++/platformIO/traffic_lights/README.md

     if(crosswalk_x == true && i == 2) crosswalk_x = false;
     if(crosswalk_y == true && i == 0) crosswalk_y = false;

-    // If the person dosen't ask the crosswalk we add a delay of 5 seconds. if(crosswalk_x == false && crosswalk_y == false) delay(5000);
+    // If the person doesn't ask the crosswalk we add a delay of 5 seconds. if(crosswalk_x == false && crosswalk_y == false) delay(5000);
   }
 }